-Investigation into closed meetings held by the Niagara District Airport Commission in May 2012
+Investigation into the closed meeting held by the Niagara District Airport Commission on July 14, 2016

 Ombudsman of Ontario

 1 In September 2016, our Office received a complaint about a special meeting held by the Niagara District Airport Commission on July 14, 2016.
 The complaint alleged that the commission violated the Municipal Act, 2001 when it discussed airport usage fees in closed session.
 The complaint also alleged that the commission’s resolution to proceed in camera was not sufficiently detailed.